Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Mentoring at a more junior level also proves beneficial.
-Clifford Chance paralegal and former president of Leeds University Law Society Kingsley Duru opens up about his experience as a mentor and mentee: “Lots of the conversations I had with mentees were about things I had also feared.
+Clifford Chance future trainee solicitor and former president of University of Leeds Law Society Kingsley Duru opens up about his experience as a mentor and mentee: “Lots of the conversations I had with mentees were about things I’d also feared.
 As a mentor, I could speak with hindsight to reassure my mentees and point them in the right direction for additional support.”

 Offering his advice to future mentees, Dylan adds: “A lot of students fail to realise that they need to give back to such a relationship.
 Ask critical and introspective questions of yourself and your mentor.”